Buttons #

 1-ifKeyValue=Value

-# image should always be specified in a variant
+# image should be always specified at a variant

 1-image=...